 10. stability and reactivity;

 13. disposal considerations;

 16. other information.

-In particular, section 15.1 of the safety data sheet must be updated, if the product, mixture or article contains a candidate list substance.
-Section 15.1 of the safety data sheet informs users about safety, health and environmental regulations and legislations that apply to the specific substance, mixture or article.
-This includes the question whether the substance is subject to any prohibitions or restrictions in the country or region into which it is being supplied.
+In particular, section 15.1 of the safety data sheet must be updated, if the product, mixture, or article contains a candidate list substance.
+Section 15.1 of the safety data sheet informs users about safety, health, and environmental regulations and legislations that apply to the specific substance, mixture, or article.
+This includes the question of whether the substance is subject to any prohibitions or restrictions in the country or region into which it is being supplied.
 Further, the safety data sheet must be in an official language of the member state where the substance is placed on the market.
-Companies which are producing, supplying or importing products that contain SVHC-listed substances in europe are obliged to update the safety data sheet without delay
+Companies which are producing, supplying or importing products that contain SVHC-listed substances in Europe are obliged to update the safety data sheet without delay

 - as soon as new information which may affect the risk management measures, or new information on hazards becomes available,

 - once an authorisation has been granted or refused,

 - once a restriction has been imposed.